-The COVID-19 situation is dynamic, causing significant uncertainty regarding when video lottery operations and the entertainment centre will re-open.
-The ultimate duration and magnitude of the impact on the economy and the financial effect on the Corporation's future revenues, operating results, debt covenants and overall financial performance is not known at this time; however, the impact could be material.
+The COVID-19 situation is dynamic, causing intermittent disruptions in both video lottery and the entertainment center's operations.
+The ultimate duration and magnitude of the impact on the economy and the financial effect on the Corporation's future revenues, operating results and overall financial performance is not known at this time.